We will not willfully disclose any individually identifiable information about you to any outside source without your express consent.

 Stories: Personal Stories, Recovery Stories and Memorial Stories

-The Partnership reserves the right to terminate your account if it learns that you have provided false or misleading registration information.
+the Partnership for Drug-Free Kids reserves the right to terminate your account if it learns that you have provided false or misleading registration information.

 Our occasional online surveys ask visitors for contact information (like email or mailing address).
-We use contact data from our surveys to send the user information about the Partnership and its activities.
+We use contact data from our surveys to send the user information about the Partnership for Drug-Free Kids and its activities.
 Users may opt-out of receiving future mailings (see the Choice/Opt-out section below).
-Other data collected by online surveys is used to educate the Partnership about the interests and concerns of its supporters and general site visitors concerning the Partnership's mission, programs and events.
-This information is not shared with other organizations.
-The Partnership operates email discussion, and contact lists to reach its members who request such information.
-Such services are run both by the Partnership and contracted vendors.
-These email addresses whether housed on the Partnership servers or those of our third-party contractor are never shared with any other organization and users may opt out of participating or receiving email information from the Partnership at any time.
+Other data collected by online surveys is used to educate the Partnership for Drug-Free Kids about the interests and concerns of its supporters and general site visitors concerning the Partnership for Drug-Free Kids mission, programs and events.
+This information is not shared with other organizations. the Partnership for Drug-Free Kids operates email discussion, and contact lists to reach its members who request such information.
+Such services are run both by the Partnership for Drug-Free Kids and contracted vendors.
+These email addresses whether housed on the Partnership for Drug-Free Kids servers or those of our third-party contractor are never shared with any other organization and users may opt out of participating or receiving email information from the Partnership for Drug-Free Kids at any time.
 Instructions are contained within each email sent.

 “Tell-A-Friend,” “Email Others”, “Tell Others”

-If a user elects to use our referral service for informing a friend about our site, programs or events, we ask them for the friend's name and email address.
-The Partnership will automatically send the friend a one-time email inviting them to visit the site to learn about the feature, program or event.
-The Partnership stores this information for the sole purpose of sending this one-time email.
-The friend may contact the Partnership at webmaster [at] drugfree [dot] org to request the removal of this information from the database.
+If a user elects to use our referral service for informing a friend about our site, programs or events, we ask them for the friend’s name and email address. the Partnership for Drug-Free Kids will automatically send the friend a one-time email inviting them to visit the site to learn about the feature, program or event. the Partnership for Drug-Free Kids stores this information for the sole purpose of sending this one-time email.
+The friend may contact the Partnership for Drug-Free Kids at firstname.lastname@example.org to request the removal of this information from the database.

-If you have any questions, concerns, or comments about our privacy policies or practices, we would like to know what they are so we can address them.
-Please contact us at (212) 315-8799 or email us.
+Please contact us if you have any questions, concerns, or comments about our privacy policies or practices so we can address them: (212) 315-8799 or email us at email@example.com.